 - The letter of inquiry should be accompanied by a copy of the organization’s most recent financial statements, audited if available, evidence of the organization’s Section 501(c)(3) tax-exempt or not-for-profit status, a list of the organization’s Board of Directors and management.
 Letters of inquiry and related attachments should be submitted by mail, courier or email.

-2. If, following review, our Board reacts positively to a letter of inquiry, we may contact the organization to solicit a formal grant proposal on the “New York/New Jersey Area Common Application Form” prepared by the New York Regional Association of Grantmakers.
+2. If, following review, our Board reacts positively to a letter of inquiry, we may contact the organization to solicit a formal grant proposal on the “New York/New Jersey Area Common Application Form” prepared by Philanthropy New York.
 Fully completed grant proposals should be submitted to us within 30 days following receipt of a positive response to a letter of inquiry.
 A grant proposal is “submitted” only when we have received all requested information.

 1. Questions concerning AALFNY, its purposes and the application process may be directed to any member of our Board of Directors.